Amyylam/sentimentscale/MIT_license.md

-The chatbot scripts contained in this repository can be utilized under the following MIT License (MIT) Copyright © 2020 Ammylam,  https://github.com/Amyylam
+The scripts contained in this repository can be utilized under the following MIT License (MIT) Copyright © 2020 Ammylam,  https://github.com/Amyylam

 The MIT License (MIT)